Inappropriate Interview Questions and How to Handle Them

 YLS and NALP Interviewing Policies

-YLS Placement Policies and Regulations (available in CDO’s Introduction to Career Development Guide, Appendix D) go beyond Title VII in prohibiting discrimination on the basis of age, color, handicap or disability, ethnic or national origin, race, religion, religious creed, gender (including discrimination taking the form of sexual harassment), marital, parental or veteran status, sexual orientation, gender identity, gender expression, or the prejudice of clients.
-Employers participating in Yale Law School's interview programs are required to agree to the Law School's Nondiscrimination Policy when they request an interview slot.
-Additionally, the Association of Legal Career Professionals (NALP) requires that all of its members (which include all law schools and most large law firms) adhere to its Principles and Standards in recruiting at law schools.
+Students should review Yale Law School's Placement Policies and regulations available in CDO's Intro Guide.
+According to these policies, employers participating in Yale Law School's interview programs are required to agree to the Law School's Nondiscrimination Policy when they request an interview slot.
+Additionally, the National Association for Law Placement (NALP) requires that all of its members (which include all law schools and most large law firms) adhere to its Principles and Standards in recruiting at law schools.
 Section IV.E. of the Principles and Standards states: